CS-Projekt/CS-Projekt/README.md

 ## AI Usage
 - specific parts that were created with AI are marked as such in their places
+- parts that were supported by AI are also marked as such in their places
 - Furthermore, ChatGPT was used to debug and simplify the entire program
 - ChatGPT was also used to translate and/or reformulate strings and comments